ContractsCounsel Logo

 What is At Will Employment?

-At will employment rules are followed by most States, which means employees can resign or be fired for any reason, with a few exceptions.
-The only rule is that termination needs to be legal and does not involve retaliation or discrimination of any kind by the employer.
+At will employment is the default employment relationship in all states except Montana.
+At will employment means employees can resign or be fired for any reason, with a few exceptions.
+The general rule is that termination needs to be legal and not involve retaliation or discrimination of any kind by the employer.
+Additional legal protections include termination in violation of public policy or in retaliation for whistleblowing.

 Is At-Will Employment a good idea?